-Setting black-out dates is a good way to prevent your customers from either getting quotes or booking events during dates you are unavailable.
+This setting of black-out dates is a good way to prevent your customers from either getting quotes or booking events during specific dates that you are unavailable.
 For example: Many people use black-out dates for vacations, holidays or for large booked events.

-Use the "Show Unavailable" setting if you are not allowing quotes and want items to display unavailable for the black out date(s).
+Use the "Shown Unavailable" setting if you are not allowing quotes and want items to display unavailable for the dates specified.

-When showing the black outs as unavailable, if you have your Online Quoting set to show the customer your availability, black out availability will be included.
-On the admin side, items will show as red and in conflict with black-out as the reason when you click the red availability number.
-You can override this by moving the status of the lead up to a reserved status.
-At that point, we assume you are intentionally overriding your black out and booking an event manually.
-You will no longer see the items in red showing conflict even though the black out exists.
+When showing the black-outs as unavailable, if you have your Online Quoting settings set to show the customer your availability, black-out availability will be included.
+On the admin side, items will show in red and cause the lead/event to have a conflict flag with black-out as the reason when you click the red availability number.
+You can override this by moving the status of the lead up to a different status (one that is reserving the inventory).
+At that point, we assume you are intentionally overriding your black-out and booking an event manually.
+You will no longer see the items in red or showing a conflict even though the black-out exists.
 You may still be warning messages, though.

 The black-out start date will be the date you are planning to start your black-out.
 Black-out end date will be when you are returning to normal business hours.